uni-arts-chain/sr25519/README.md

 ## Docker

-1. update to latest image
+1. Update to latest image

    `docker pull uniart/sr25519:latest`

 2. Run image:

-   `docker run -it uniart/sr25519:latest`
+   `docker run -it uniart/sr25519:latest bash`

    This  will enter the container with a linux shell opened.